Identifying Mislabeled Images in Supervised Learning Utilizing Autoencoder: Related Work

 Modifying the training scheme while preserving network architecture is also an effective approach to eliminating or reducing noised training samples.
 Mixup\cite{zhang2017mixup} is a less intuitive but simple and effective learning principle to alleviate the impact of inaccurate labeling.
 It trains a neural network on convex combinations of pairs of examples and their labels.
 By doing so, mixup regularizes the neural network to favor simple linear behavior in-between training examples.

-This paper is following another approach, which is identifying and eliminating inaccurate labels in the pre-processing stage.
+This paper is following another approach, which is exploiting data-label consistency to identifying and eliminating inaccurate labels in the pre-processing stage.
 The noised samples are expected to be removed or reclassified prior to training the network.
 This is a straightforward and efficient approach in which the de-noising procedure is independent of the overall training process.
-Because an unsupervised learning technique is applied explicitly prior to the training process, while no labeling is required at this stage .
+Because an unsupervised learning technique is applied explicitly prior to the training process, while no labeling is required at this stage \cite{yang2020survey} .
 This means the de-noising model can be combined with any kind of model without modifying the structure of the model. \cite{autoencoder} presented a way of using autoencoder to project data to the latent space and remove outliers of specific classes.
 Furthermore, they proposed a weighted class-specific autoencoder by considering the effect of each data point on the postulated model.
+The paper Robust Class-Specific Autoencoder for Data Cleaning and Classification in the Presence of Label Noise\cite{autoencoder} shows that in Class-Specific Autoencoder, the reconstruction error of the noised dataset is significantly higher than the same dataset without noise.
+Which indicates the noise samples does negatively affect the neural network training procedure.
+This paper also proves that a mislabeled data sample is more likely to be identified as an outlier and assigned to a lower weight.